Acidic Soil Loving Plants

 What is acidic soil?

 The range of pH is from 0-14.
 Acidic soil is considered anything below 7.

 Very Strong 5.0

-Most plants like to grow within the 6-7.5 pH range for optimal nutrient uptake but it all depends on the plant.
-In the Southern MN area, you may notice a lot of clay soil with lime, which tends to be more alkaline, 7 or above.
-Also, water coming from hoses in this area is more alkaline.
+Most plants like to grow within the 6-7.5 pH range for optimal nutrient uptake.
+In Southern MN, you may notice a lot of clay soil with lime, which tends to be more alkaline, 7 or above.
+Water coming from hoses in this area is usually more basic (increase alkalinity) as well.
 Other factors that affect soil acidity are rainfall, nitrogen fertilizers, plants, and subsoil acidity.
 The best way to know your soil acidity level is a quick home test.
 We have soil pH tests plus soil nutrient tests.
 If your plants are thriving than you probably wouldn’t need to test it unless you are curious!

 Plants that enjoy acidic soil: